mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *"She's here, the woman with the child?
 Her farm was seized by a duke who wanted the land.
 No compensation.
 No justice.
 That man?
 His brother was executed for 'treason'—he questioned a noble's tax increase.
 These people haven't come to destroy the world.
 They've come because the world destroyed them first."*

 **Persuasion DC 14 (Engaging in Discussion):**
 > *"Corvus gave us hope.
 Not vengeance—HOPE.
 The hope that truth matters.
 That the powerful can be held accountable.
-Is triggering the Sundering the right method?
+Is triggering the Worldrend the right method?
 I...
 I don't know anymore.
 That's why he wants to talk to you.
 You've seen both sides.
 Maybe you can show him a path we haven't seen."*

 **Insight DC 15:**
 - Aldric has doubts about Corvus's plan